srawlins/gmp/README.markdown

 * Don't call `GMP::RandState(:lc_2exp_size)`.
 Give a 2nd arg.
 * Don't use multiple assignment (`a = b = GMP::Z(0)`) with functional mappings.
 * JRuby has some interesting bugs and flickering tests.
 GMP::Z(GMP::GMP_NUMB_MAX) for example, blows up.
-* MPFR 3.1.0 breaks some of the random tests.
-This is because of a known change in MPFR.
-I just need my tests to become aware of the change.

 Precision
 ---------